revodavid/rlangtip/README.md

 to generate a random tip.
 See `help(rtip)` for more options.

 Would you like to contribute a tip to this package?
-See [Contributions.md](Contributions.md) for details.
+See [Contributions.md](Contributions.md) for details or run the `submit_tip` function 😄.

 Contributors
 ------------